 Low-key plan your legacy

-If you’re looking to leave your loved ones a little something, an IRA could be your strongest estate planning tool.
+If you’re looking to leave your loved ones a little something, a Roth IRA could be your strongest estate planning tool.
 You can leave your beneficiaries tax-free income that can be stretched over their lifetime – essentially, you pre-pay taxes on their future income.
 That means your heirs (so fancy!) would receive tax-free income for the rest of their lives.

 The trade-off is that you pay taxes now on the contribution.
 But if you anticipate leaving money to kids or grandkids, forgoing the tax break today can make their futures a lot brighter.

 All the ins and outs can be little much to take in, we break it down for you here.